Revised fruit and vegetable marketing standards

 Summary

 The European Commission has adopted revised marketing standards for fruit and vegetables.
-Today, the origin must be indicated for fruit and vegetables.
-This will be extended to cover dried fruit, nuts and ripened bananas.
-The revised rules will also allow fruit and vegetables that do not meet marketing standards to be sold for further processing or animal feed.
+Under the new rules, the country of origin, which previously had to be indicated for fruit and vegetables, must now also be indicated for dried fruit, nuts, and ripened bananas.
+The revised rules also allow fruit and vegetables that do not meet marketing standards to be sold for further processing or animal feed.
 These changes aim to support the EU’s Farm to Fork Strategy goals of improving consumer information and reducing food waste.

-European Commission adopts revised marketing standards for fruit and vegetables
+Revised marketing standards for fruit and vegetables enter into application

 Update

 The European Commission has adopted revised marketing standards for fruit and vegetables.
-Today, the origin must be indicated for fruit and vegetables.
-This will be extended to cover dried fruit, nuts and ripened bananas.
-The revised rules will also allow fruit and vegetables that do not meet marketing standards to be sold for further processing or animal feed.
+Under the new rules, the country of origin, which previously had to be indicated for fruit and vegetables, must now also be indicated for dried fruit, nuts, and ripened bananas.
+The revised rules also allow fruit and vegetables that do not meet marketing standards to be sold for further processing or animal feed.
 These changes aim to support the EU’s Farm to Fork Strategy goals of improving consumer information and reducing food waste.

 What is changing?

-Specific standards are set out in the Annex to the Regulation for:
+Specific standards are set out in the Annex to Regulation 2023/2429 for:

 - apples